 Our attorneys apply their legal skills and expertise to assist business clients in determining strategies for handling agreements and disputes.
 Business savvy, legal training, and a strong understanding of intellectual property as it relates to businesses have made the attorneys at McClanahan Powers detailed and thorough in their evaluation and analysis of business decisions and tactics.
 We work with businesses of all sizes to plan effectively for future endeavors, on how to approach potential vendor and customer agreements and disputes, and how to focus their business in a complex corporate environment.

 The attorneys at McClanahan Powers understand the importance of cash flow to a new business.
 In an effort to assist new businesses, McClanahan Powers offers a variety of fixed fee business startup packages dependent on the type of business structure, number of owners, long-term goals, business industry, and budget constraints.
 The startup packages may include such services as:

 Ready to start your business?
 Get Started Now

-Choosing the best type of business entity structure is extremely important for the purposes of liability protection, ease of ownership transfer, business formalities, and tax considerations.
+Choosing the best type of business entity structure is extremely important for liability protection, ease of ownership transfer, business formalities, and tax considerations.
 In Virginia, the primary business entity types include the following: